- General terms

 - To get points at the end of the race, driver has to drive at least 90% of the distance that was done by the race leader, rounded down.

 - Using ‘Back to pits’ is strictly prohibited and will result in disqualification from session.
 In case when the car is damaged or out from the track that it can't continue or similar, the driver should leave the session and finish it with DNF.
+It's allowed to use BTP after crossing the finish line after final lap of the race.

 - Weather will be set dynamically before every race.
 At the pre-qualifying session the temp range will be provided and specific value will be revealed at race day.